snowplow-archive/factotum/README.md

 ## Copyright and license

-Snowplow is copyright 2016-2018 Snowplow Analytics Ltd.
+Factotum is copyright 2016-2018 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0] [license]** (the "License");
 you may not use this software except in compliance with the License.